 Don’t believe the hype?
 Come and see for yourself!

-We have both the BORA Basic and BORA Classic available for a live demonstration in our Sevenoaks kitchen showroom.
+We have both the BORA Basic and BORA Classic available for a live demonstration in our Sevenoaks kitchen showroom, with the Classic 2.0 arriving soon.

 Once you’ve seen the extractor systems in action we’re sure you’ll agree with BORA that this truly is the end of the extractor hood!